-HERSHEY, PA - The Bridgeport Sound Tigers (36-20-5-2), proud AHL affiliate of the New York Islanders, ended their five-game road trip with a 5-1 loss to the Hershey Bears (35-22-3-4) at Giant Center on Saturday.
+HERSHEY, PA - Kieffer Bellows scored for the third straight game in his 100th professional contest on Saturday, but the Bridgeport Sound Tigers (10-15-3-1), American Hockey League affiliate of the New York Islanders, suffered a 5-2 loss to the Hershey Bears (13-9-2-3) at Giant Center.

 © Copyright by ConnecticutPlus.com.
 Some articles and pictures posted on our website, as indicated by their bylines, were submitted as press releases and do not necessarily reflect the position and opinion of ConnecticutPlus.com, Canaiden LLC or any of its associated entities.
 Articles may have been edited for brevity and grammar.
 Photos without a credit line are "contributed photos".